Traci37/Five-bash-programs/README.md

 ### Summary
 The Countdown program counts down from a specified positive integer, which is provided as an argument.
 If the input is valid (greater than zero), it uses a loop to decrement the number, displaying each value with a one-second pause.
 This demonstrates control structures and user input validation in Bash.

+## Program 3: Bingo Number Generator

 ### Summary
+This program simulates a Bingo number generator by generating a random number between 1 and 75.
+Depending on the number generated, it categorizes it into one of the Bingo columns (B, I, N, G, O).
+The program showcases random number generation and conditional statements to handle multiple cases.

+## Program 4: Fortune Teller

+### Summary
 The Fortune Teller program prompts the user to ask a yes or no question and provides a random fortune response from a predefined set of answers.
 It ensures that the input question ends with a question mark by using a loop that requests re-entry if necessary.
-This program highlights input validation and the use of functions in Bash.

 ## Program 5: Run All Programs